Our latest Impact Report - 2018/2019

 Our latest data from 2018/19 shows a 3.1% improvement in attitudes amongst the adult population compared to our baseline from 2016/17.
 This equates to a 12.7% change – that’s 5.4 million people with improved attitudes since the campaign began.

 Read the latest Impact Report to see our progress:

 Since Time to Change started in 2007, we’ve reached millions of people across England and begun to improve attitudes and behaviour towards those of us with mental health problems.

 Our national surveys show the overall attitude trend between 2008 and 2016 was positive with a 9.6% change - that's an estimated 4.1m people with improved attitudes.
 We've also seen that people's willingness to live with, work with and continue a relationship with someone with mental health problems has improved by 11%.

 Over the same time period we've seen fewer people experiencing discrimination, and when they do, it’s affecting fewer areas of their lives.

 A Time to Change commissioned survey of people accessing specialist mental health services showed that between 2008 and 2014 there was a 5.6% increase in those reporting no discrimination in any life area, such as relationships or work.

 Average levels of reported discrimination fell from 41.6% to 28.4%.
 Some of the biggest reductions in discrimination have come from the changed behaviour of family and friends which were the most commonly reported areas of discrimination.

-We will continue to collect national data on attitudes, behaviour and reported discrimination at key points during the next five years of our programme.
-This will enable us to continue to look beyond the annual data to see if over the long term we’ve continued our track record of changing how millions think and act about mental health.
+We will continue to collect national data on attitudes, behaviour and reported discrimination at key points throughout our programme.
+This will enable us to continue to look beyond the annual data to see if, over the long term, we’ve continued our track record of changing how millions think and act about mental health.